Our head office

 Our rating

-Mena House Hotel Grand Islamabad Hotel
+Mena House Hotel Mena House Hotel

 Note: The following details are gathered from our personal visits, research, the hotel itself, and feedback from our clients who have stayed there.